gustavodiasag/notebox/NOTES.md

 - Sanitizes all request paths by running them through the `path.Clean()` function before searching for a file, helping to stop **directory traversal attacks**.
 It is particularly useful in the context of a fileserver in conjunction with a router that doesn't automatically sanitize URL paths.

-- Provides support for range requests, which can be good when serving large files as a way to provide resumable downloads, e.g. `curl -i -H "Range: bytes=100-199" ...`
+- Provides support for range requests, which can be good when serving large files as a way to provide resumable downloads, e.g. `curl -i -H "Range: bytes=100-199" ...`.

+## Concurrent Logging

+> Custom loggers created by `log.New()` are concurrency-safe.
+You can share a single logger and use it across multiple goroutines and in your handlers without needing to worry about race conditions.

 # Useful References